benjaminharuna1/task-manager-backend/README.md

-# Smart Task Management App - Frontend
+# Smart Task Management App - Backend

 ## Overview
 The **Smart Task Management App** is a feature-rich task management application built using **Ionic React**.
 This frontend connects to a backend powered by Firebase Functions and MongoDB, providing a seamless and interactive task management experience.